 - Keep your car in a separate garage space with a separate door to keep the car fumes from entering the house at the time of starting.

-- Clean your HVAC outdoor unit regularly to have a cleaner air circulation inside the home.
+- Clean your HVAC outdoor unit and central ac unit regularly to have a cleaner air circulation inside the home.
 This also increases the efficiency of your heating unit significantly.

-- Invest in a good HVAC system.
+- Invest in a good central heating and cooling HVAC system.
 Buying a cheaper system can give you marginal financial savings temporarily but can harm your family’s health permanently.
 Research about the right type of HVAC system for your building and hire a certified HVAC technician to know more about these systems.

 Also Read : How To Find Best Home Air Conditioning Company

 So if you are wondering if air conditioners can cause carbon monoxide poisoning, the answer is yes if you are using an old degraded HVAC system or are not maintaining your system regularly.
-In case the carbon monoxide detector shows alarming levels of carbon monoxide, call a profession to repair the source of carbon monoxide before you inhabit the home or go back to living in it.
+In case the carbon monoxide detector shows alarming levels of carbon monoxide from air conditioner and you experience certain air conditioning sickness symptoms, call a profession to repair the source of carbon monoxide before you inhabit the home or go back to living in it.